Fungrim/dotfiles/README.md

 # Fungrim Home

-The homes are setup with the following:
+This is a YADM repo to setup Fungrim's personal machines.

-- Nevim config
+- Neovim config
 - ZSH and Zinit with config and plugins
 - YADM as the manager
+- Personal scripts, keys and aliases

 ## Preprequisites